Lordsburg station

 Lordsburg station is an Amtrak train station located at Center Street and East Motel Drive, on the south side of the tracks, in Lordsburg, New Mexico, United States.

-The wooden clapboard station building has been demolished once at the site has been demolished.
-It has since been replaced with a simple metal shelter with a bench inside (sometimes derisively called an "Amshack") with train information posted on a sign outside.
+The wooden clapboard station building, once at the site, has been demolished.
+It has since been replaced with a simple metal shelter with a bench inside with train information posted on a sign outside.
 There is no platform at this station, trains stop at a paved vehicle crossing where passengers board.